 IFFIm's risk management policies require it to hold a minimum level of liquidity, but IFFIm may also hold liquid assets for other reasons, such as pre-funding under attractive market conditions.
 IFFIm's liquidity portfolio is invested in high-grade fixed income instruments, generating returns that partly offset the funding costs that IFFIm incurs in supporting Gavi's activities.
-IFFIm's relative funding cost vs. investment return, or "cost of carry", provides a good proxy for assessing its financing efficiency.
-A positive cost of carry implies that IFFIm continues to efficiently manage its liquidity and achieve returns that are higher than IFFIm's funding costs.
+IFFIm's relative funding cost vs. investment return, or "cost of carry", provides a proxy for assessing its financing efficiency.

-IFFIm applies three-year averaging - the average maturity of its bonds - to compare the value of investment returns over its funding cost.
-In 2017, IFFIm's three-year average investment return was 16bps higher than its average funding cost for the same period.
-With IFFIm's current AA/Aa1 credit rating and the World Bank's prudent funding and investment management strategy, IFFIm continues to operate with a positive cost of carry.
+As of December 2021, IFFIm's three-year average investment return is flat to its average funding cost for the same period.
+With IFFIm's current Aa1/AA/Aacredit rating (by Moody's/S&P/Fitch as of January 2022) and the World Bank's prudent funding and investment management strategy, IFFIm continues to operate within a reasonable cost of carry.